Gry's Virtual Keyboard Museum

 Oberheim Matrix-6 (1985)

-Bought it with intention to keep it, and tried for some time to figure out what it could be used for.
-Not that much later I sold it without finding out for sure.
-Just like that.
-But I can't say it left me completely untouched.
-I still wonder what the h.... that "key release" function was good for.
-Most people would desire to be run over by a train rather than to be forced to edit sounds on this insane analog monster.
-It sure brought user
+Bought it with intention to replace my Prophet-5, but man, what a dissapointment.
+I tried for some time to figure out what it could be used for but sold it long before I managed to figure out.
+I still wonder what the that "key release" function was good for.
+Most people would desire to be run over by a train rather than to be forced to edit sounds on this insane analog monster as I think it brought user un-friendly interface to a new level.

 Roland D-50 (1987)